codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 By default, error messages are derived from language strings in ``system/Language/en/Validation.php``, where each rule has an entry.

-@todo: Determine how to easily add custom rule messages.**

 .. _validation-custom-errors:

 Setting Custom Error Messages